WIC vs. Food Stamps

 WIC and SNAP benefits give low-income individuals access to a variety of nutritious foods.
 However, SNAP recipients have much more leeway in terms of the types of foods they can purchase with their SNAP EBT cards.
-For example, SNAP food benefits allow beneficiaries to purchase cakes, cookies and soft soda drinks.
+For example, SNAP food benefits allow beneficiaries to purchase cakes, cookies and soft drinks.
 The WIC food list prohibits these kinds of foods and beverages, allowing recipients to purchase only certain supplemental foods.
 This is to ensure that women and children at nutritional risk receive the nutrients they need to be healthy.
-These foods consist of tofu, cereal, baby foods and infant formula.
+Some examples of WIC-approved foods include tofu, cereal, baby foods and infant formula, among others.
 These foods are regulated by brand, size and price.

 This means WIC recipients are restricted in purchasing specific brands that might be more expensive than the generic brands.
 In some cases, beneficiaries in the WIC program must submit medical documentation to receive certain foods and formulas.
 To receive special infant formulas, infants must have certain medical conditions as determined by their doctor.
 Unlike with WIC, SNAP benefits can be used to purchase all types of foods at any price, giving recipients the opportunity to self budget.
 However, there are a few exceptions to what SNAP recipients can buy.
 For example, SNAP food benefits cannot be used for non-food items, such as cleaning supplies and pet food.